ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

   second parameter).
 * Lines 2 and 3: same as in the original
 * Line 4: `try` or `match` is removed
-* Line 5: `String.sub` is applied, if the previous step didn't failed, otherwise the error is forwarded
+* Line 5: `String.sub` is applied, if the previous step didn't fail, otherwise the error is forwarded
 * Line 6: if nothing was found earlier, and if isn't empty, `fqdn` is returned as a fallback

 When used to handle errors with catch statements, it requires some time to get used the latter style.
-The key idea is avoiding or defering from directly looking into option values, instead pass them along using _ad-hoc_ pipes (such as `map` and `bind`).
+The key idea is avoiding or deferring from directly looking into option values, instead pass them along using _ad-hoc_ pipes (such as `map` and `bind`).
 Erik Meijer calls that following the happy path.
 Visually, it also looks like to the “early return“ pattern often found in C.

-One of the limitation of the option type is it doesn't record the reason which prevented from having a value. `None` is silent, it doesn't say anything about what went wrong.
-For this reason, function returning option values should document the circumstances under which it may return `None`.
+One of the limitations of the option type is it doesn't record the reason which prevented having a return value. `None` is silent, it doesn't say anything about what went wrong.
+For this reason, functions returning option values should document the circumstances under which it may return `None`.
 Such a documentation is likely to ressemble to the one required for exceptions using `@raise`.
 The `Result` type is intended to fill this gap: manage error in data,